thomasmdickinson/lab-soc-about/readme.md

 ### Moderated Servers

-A list of moderated (silenced or suspended) servers can be found [here](https://labyrinth.social/about/more#unavailable-content).
+A list of moderated (silenced or suspended) servers can be viewed at any time by logged in users [here](https://labyrinth.social/about/more#unavailable-content).
+The list of moderated servers is not publicly available, but information may be available by request.

 ## About this guide